 I always get angry when I think about Tibet.
-Why the hell is a country with an own culture and leader still not independent?
-It has more local culture than most European countries nowadays.
+Why the hell is this country with an own culture and leader still not independent?
+It even has more culture than most European countries nowadays.

-While travel movies are a good time killer, nothing is better than actual traveling.
+While travel movies are a good time killer, actual traveling is a whole lot more fun.
 So, do not only watch movies and daydream about your travels.
 Turn off the TV, and make the first step towards an incredible journey.

 Believe you me, you won’t regret it!
 And perhaps Hollywood will make a movie about your life story in the future.